shugo-labs/tensorprox/assets/miner.md

 - Enter a project name when prompted.
 - Select a GCP region.
-- Provide billing account ID or leave empty to auto-fetch.
+- Provide billing account ID or leave empty to auto-fetch (works most times).
 - Follow CLI prompts and confirm steps.
+- Use "Cloud Assist" to resolve small errors.
+It's very helpful!

 ---